gunthercox/ChatterBot/docs/glossary.rst

    storage adapter
       A class that allows a chat bot to store information somewhere, such as a database.

-   input adapter
-      An adapter class that gets input from somewhere and provides it to the chat bot.

-   output adapter
-      An adapter class that returns a chat bot's response.

    corpus
       In linguistics, a corpus (plural corpora) or text corpus is a large and structured set of texts.
 They are used to do statistical analysis